-PMGT 527 LEADERSHIP & RESOURCE MANAGEMENT - 3 semester hours
+PMGT 527 LEADERSHIP AND RESOURCE MANAGEMENT - 3 semester hours

 The human side of project leadership; communication and conflict management issues; motivating, organizing, and managing project teams.
 Emphasis on experiential skill development, its purpose in helping participants to understand, analyze, and develop effectiveness in leading and managing others in project-based activities.
-Prerequisite: PMGT 520, 521

-PMGT 532 RISK MANAGEMENT & ANALYSIS - 3 semester hours
+PMGT 532 RISK MANAGEMENT AND ANALYSIS - 3 semester hours

 Typology of risk exposures.
 Inputs to risk identification and management; risk management stages in project life cycle.
 Quantitative and qualitative risk analyses, planning, and management.
 Risk monitoring and control.
-Prerequisite: PMGT 519

-PMGT 570 PRINCIPLES OF PROJECT MANAGEMENT (CAPM)- 3 semester hours
+PMGT 570 PRINCIPLES OF PROJECT MANAGEMENT (CAPM) - 3 semester hours synthesis, and evaluation of theories and application of project management strategies.
+The CAPM credentialing is required.

 This course must be taken in the student's final semester and will focus on integrating project management body of knowledge, skills, and tools developed in previous courses.
-Emphasis on analysis, synthesis, and evaluation of theories and application of project management strategies.
-The CAPM credentialing is required.
+Emphasis on analysis,